louisreberga/ey-data-challege-2021/README.md

-#  2021 Better Working World Data Challenge
+# 2021 Better Working World Data Challenge - Fire mapping
 This repository shows our contribution to this data challenge organized by EY.
 We have finished 2nd in the French ranking and 20th in the Global one.

 ## The challenge